webysther/jellyfin-sdk-python.github.io/docs/sdk.md

 **Returns**:

-An instance of the System API wrapper.
+- `System` - An instance of the System API wrapper.

 <a id="jellyfin.api.Api.items"></a>